vdesabou/kafka-docker-playground-docs/docs/playground connector show-config-parameters.md

 #### *--open, -o*

-🔖 Save output to a file and open with text editor set with config.ini (default is code)
+🔖 Save output to a file and open with text editor set with playground config editor \<editor\> (default is code)

 #### *--force-refresh*